thegunfirm/FrostLine/replit.md

 # Rest Express - Firearms E-commerce Platform

 ## Overview
 This project is a full-stack e-commerce platform specializing in firearms and accessories.
 It provides a robust, compliance-aware online marketplace that addresses the unique requirements of the firearms industry, including FFL (Federal Firearms License) handling, specialized shipping, and a comprehensive tier-based membership system.
 Key capabilities include real-time inventory, advanced search, and tiered pricing benefits.
-The platform aims to be a leading online destination for firearms enthusiasts and professionals.
+The platform aims to be a leading online destination for firearms enthusiasts and professionals, focusing on business vision, market potential, and project ambitions within the firearms industry.

 ## User Preferences
 Preferred communication style: Simple, everyday language.